TITLE: Sustainability Manager

 - Performs other related duties as assigned.

 Bachelor's Degree in Environmental Engineering, Environmental Studies or a related sustainability or environmental degree program.
 Three (3) years of progressively responsible experience related to sustainability.
 One year of lead or supervisory experience.
+Successful completion of PCC LEAD Academy or a comparable external leadership training program may substitute for up to 6 months of lead or supervisory experience.

 KNOWLEDGE, SKILLS, AND ABILITIES